Control city: Ontario

 Each of the 400-series highways uses control cities, but the common Ontario practice is to use smaller, closer urban centres as alternatives to out-of-province cities.
 For example, on Highway 401, Cornwall displaces Montreal as eastbound control city for most of the St. Lawrence valley.
 Windsor, London, Toronto, Kingston, and Cornwall (with Montreal only signed along the short section between Cornwall and the Quebec border), are control cities while larger cities such as Oshawa and Mississauga are omitted due to them being suburbs of Toronto, although in the latter case this is common in most jurisdictions.

 The pattern of control city signage is sometimes inconsistent in Ontario.
 For example, while Barrie and Newmarket are signed as control cities for Highways 400 and 404 respectively on exit signage along Highway 401 in Toronto; London and Kingston are not shown as control cities on signage along these highways as they approach Highway 401.
 Along Highway 400, the control cities of Toronto, Barrie, and Parry Sound are consistently signed along its southern section, but Barrie and Parry Sound are omitted in its northern section: e.g; northbound, the control city changes to Sudbury even before the highway reaches Parry Sound, while Toronto is signed in two different sections southbound.

 Quebec

 The Ministère des Transports du Québec typically uses large urban centres as control cities, even if they are far away and/or outside the province.
 For example, signs in Montreal indicate control cities as far as Toronto and Ottawa on Autoroutes such as 20 and 40 respectively.
 New York City and Vermont are used as control cities for Autoroutes 15 and 35 respectively.
-This may cause confusion to motorists unfamiliar with this convention, as the control cities may change at the continuations of these autoroutes into the adjoining jurisdictions; such as Cornwall (and then Kingston) being signed along Highway 401 in Eastern Ontario rather than Toronto.
+This may cause confusion to motorists unfamiliar with this convention, as the control cities may change at the continuations of these autoroutes into the adjoining jurisdictions; Cornwall (and then Kingston) are signed along Highway 401 in Eastern Ontario rather than Toronto, while Albany is signed along Interstate 87 in Northern New York.